fancyremarker/flux/doc/MQL.md

-MaQuery Language
+McQuery Language
 ================

-MaQuery Language (MQL) describes the translation of an event into a series of writes to a flat key space in real time.
+McQuery Language (MQL) describes the translation of an event into a series of writes to a flat key space in real time.
 An _event_ is a namespace plus an attribute hash, for example "client:gravity:action:post" along with the hash `{ 'user': 'user:1', 'post': 'post:3' }`.
 An MQL schema is a JSON hash that